Category Archives: Uncategorized

 Second, the “mineral” is worth even less than the original mineral raw material because it contains all kinds of colors, all kinds of mixed mineral compositions and dirt which must be removed if it doesn’t simply burn off.

 Third, the broken glass must now be processed through the expensive and high-input factory, using up all of those environmentally undesirable input losses all over again.
 So what has been accomplished?
 Nothing of any value!
-This is because the method of recycling conserves the least valuable of all the components of the final goods, only the materials.
+This is because the method of recycling conserves the LEAST VALUABLE of all the components of the final goods, only the materials.

 In 2021, even Boris Johnson, the prime minister of England, declared recycling to be useless.